-Over the past 70 years, Queen Elizabeth II’s wardrobe has been concerned not with fashion, but with dress.
+Over the past 70 years, Queen Elizabeth II’s wardrobe was concerned not with fashion, but with dress.
 The two are different.
-She has treated her clothing as a tool of work, ensuring comfort and appropriateness, and affording visibility, propriety and immutability.
-She has also deployed it not only to connect with her people but also as a strategic weapon on the battleground of national and international diplomacy.
+She treated her clothing as a tool of work, ensuring comfort and appropriateness, and affording visibility, propriety and immutability.
+She also deployed it not only to connect with her people but also as a strategic weapon on the battleground of national and international diplomacy.

 Dress is a serious business, something that Elizabeth II's predecessor Elizabeth l understood completely.
 One only has to look at the 1600 “Rainbow” portrait of the all-seeing, all-hearing Virgin Queen—in the collection of Hatfield House—her mantle embroidered with ears and eyes, to appreciate this messaging at play.
 Both Elizabeths, though born four centuries apart, set forth into battle, like medieval knights, under their own blazon, their coat of arms, their own dress code, instantly recognised in the field and from afar by their subjects.
 Elizabeth II’s banner has been block colour, and her blazons, whether as embroidered symbols or pinned brooches, delivered messages.